 The Brain in Love; and Jim Burge’s Burgeoning Promotional Videos for writers and artists

 Dr Helen Fisher, a biological anthropologist at Rutgers University, studies the brain, in love.
 She gave a glorious TED talk about it, here.
-I particularly loved Walt Whitman: Oh, I would stake all for you. and Emily Dickinson: Parting is all we need to know of Hell. … Continue reading
+I particularly loved Walt Whitman: Oh, I would stake all for you. and Emily Dickinson: Parting is all we need to know of Hell. and Dr Fisher herself: Anthropologists have never found a society that did not have love.
+And, … Read More

 Sequels, Literary Festivals and Natasha O’Farrell’s heavenly handbag

-There have been some heart-warming reactions to The Dance of Love and several people have suggested I write a sequel, possibly set in the Depression and the lead-up to the Second World War because, they said, it would be fascinating to find … Continue reading
+There have been some heart-warming reactions to The Dance of Love and several people have suggested I write a sequel, possibly set in the Depression and the lead-up to the Second World War because, they said, it would be fascinating to find out what happens next in the characters’ lives and how they do or don’t live … Read More

 The Launch of The Dance of Love, History of the Rain, and Emily Young’s Kew Gardens angel video